shynuu/gnb/README.md

 Follow the installation instructions provided by free5gc repository, but instead of clonine the project: `https://github.com/free5gc/free5gc.git`.
 Clone this forked version of the project `https://github.com/Srajdax/free5gc`.

-The compilation and installation procedure of the gNB is the same as the other free5gc core functions, you can the function using
+The compilation and installation procedure of the gNB is the same as the other free5gc core functions, you can compile the functions using

 ``` bash
 cd ~/free5gc